adelowo/portfolio/content/posts/2017-03-08-extending-gbowo-via-plugins.md

 ---

 layout : post
-description: How to extend the gbowo library for paystack tags : [PHP]
+summary: How to extend the gbowo library for paystack tags : [PHP]
 title: Extending the Gbowo library via plugins
+date: "2017-03-08"

 ---